 The church of ST. BARNABAS, Southfields, was begun in 1906 and is still incomplete.
 It has a chancel and nave with aisles to both; the nave has a tall clearstory.
 Toothings are left in the walls for a future north-west tower.
 The walls are of red brick with stone dressings; the roofs are covered with slates, and a flèche stands above the chancel arch. [‘A History of the County of Surrey’ (1912)]

 At first glance the building presents a modest profile, set back from a wide busy road.
-However on closer inspection we find a rather impressive stately building.
+However on approaching it we find a rather impressive stately building.
 It seems to be designed in a not untypical rather plain Victorian Gothic ‘Perpendicular’ style, but on close inspection, and particularly once we are inside, we sense a more Edwardian-era ‘Arts and Crafts’ sensibility at work; large and spacious with generous use of colour, light and space with carefully designed fixtures and fittings.

 Since it first opened the church building has had a chequered history.
 By the 1920s the building was suffering catastrophic subsidence of the western foundations and rain-water damage to the walls – inside and out – from a poorly executed design.
 Remedial work was carried out c.1929 and a plan for a newly embellished sanctuary – much as we see it today – was approved.
 [LMA DS/F/1929/23/1-6].